-Salaries across the sector are rising and by 2022 there will be around 100,000 unfilled cyber security jobs in the UK alone.
-There's never been a better time to choose cyber security as a career path - whether you're technical or not.
+As salaries across the sector are rising (£25,000-£35,000 for entry-level roles), there's never been a better time to choose cyber security as a career path - whether you're technical or not.

 IT support provider Probrand have offered some key advice and information on how to get into cyber security.
 Discover what skills, experience and qualifications you'll need to work in cyber security, a cutting-edge industry that's crying out for skilled professionals.